JeissonO/hands-on-demos/README.md

 ### How to use it:

-Deploy the stack with the following comand
+Deploy the stack with the following command

 ```sh
  docker-compose up -d